banzai2509: i prefer cal .440 cor magnum for the power but this better design then the deagle

 Scott Bailey: Had the .45 win mag Mark V. I sold it.
 Biggest regret in my life.

 1982KMG: No way 2100fps with a 230gr.!
 But still very powerful @1600!!

 Nightand Fog: I've had an LAR Grizzly Win Mag pistol for almost 20 years.
 It is one of my favorite guns.
 Back then one could buy caliber conversion kits for around 150.00.
 They came in 45acp, 10mm, 357 mag, and 357/45 Grizzly Win Mag.
 I eventually bought all of the conversion kits.
 This gun is long out of production, but Perry Arnett, the sole owner of the patent and blue prints, told me via email he is looking to reproduce this gun if he can assemble the right team and backing.
 He also has other conversion kits engineered, should production begin again.
 As things are now, these pistols regularly sell for over 1500.00 and the conversion kits go for 300-500 a piece if you can find them.
 I've see 357/45gwm kits go for 900.00+ Anyway, these are very tight, beefy and well made guns.
 They should be.
 Perry supervised production himself.

-Sweet water 420: Dude you posted this video in 2010 post a video of you shooting it already
+Stahlhelm 420: Dude you posted this video in 2010 post a video of you shooting it already

 PoliticalSmackdown: BikerBoyCB900C not that i am trying to give you crap but 1911 variants do not use clips.